|

 much that my father bought us boxing gloves to settle our differences.

-Even the schools had boxing in their curriculum to keep the fights
+Even the schools had boxing in their curriculum to keep the fights under

-first thing we did was challenge the boys in the neighborhood for
+first thing that my brother and I did was challenge the boys in the neighborhood for

 pastor's son tried my brother first, being that he was the same age.